 Steam in Java

-In 2002 I produced a series of pages containing photographs of the best steam action.
-Trangkil is now history, the rest could have been repeated in 2003, since when Sragi has lost its field lines and Asembagus has now gone green.:
+In 2002 I produced a series of pages containing photographs of the best steam action in Java.
+Trangkil is now history, since when Sragi has lost its field lines, Asembagus has gone green and occasional and field working at Olean is now only possible by special (paid) request.
+Even at Tasikmadu, the smaller locomotives now work in their theme park.

 The Cepu Forest Railway